The Trump rally gunman got a clean shot at the former president. Who is to blame for the security breach?

 "He shouldn't have access to the roof," Layton said.
 "That's the job, that's why you staff that building.
 So, that should have never happened."

-"I think every law enforcement officer that was on the scene, and probably those who weren't, are upset, pissed off that we could not stop this prior to it happening," Slupe said.
+"I think every law enforcement officer that was on the scene, and probably those who weren't, are upset, pissed off that we could not stop this prior to it happening," Butler County Sheriff Michael Slupe said.

 Slupe said the Secret Service had a pre-planning meeting with local law enforcement but could not remember the building being discussed.